hanchiang/my-website-hashnode/cl3zbfhq700ob77nvbsey790b.md

 I have spent the past few weeks learning Rust through the official book: [The rust programming language](https://doc.rust-lang.org/stable/book/), and enjoyed [the experience](https://github.com/hanchiang/learn-rust).
 It is written by [Steve Klabnik](https://twitter.com/steveklabnik?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor), one of the former contributors of Rust.

-I have started learning Rust in 2019, abandoned it, and only returned to it recently.
+I started learning Rust in 2019, left it, and only came back to it recently.

 ## Why systems programming?

-I have been doing high-level web development for 3 years, and I wanted to work with technology at a lower and deeper level, which systems programming
+I have been doing high-level web development for 3 years, and I wanted to work with technology at a lower and deeper level, which is systems programming

 ## Why Rust?